Search

 Start With Clearance, Not Just Footprint

 The most common placement mistake is measuring only the chair’s upright footprint.
-A massage chair changes shape when it reclines, and some designs need more rear or front space than people expect.
+A massage chair changes shape during use.
+The back may recline, the footrest may extend, and some models may slide or shift depending on the design.

 Think about the chair in use, not just at rest

-A chair can look like it fits perfectly when it is upright and still become awkward once the leg rest extends or the back reclines.
-Before choosing a final position, plan for the chair in its active position, not only its parked position.
+A chair can look like it fits when upright but become awkward once the leg rest extends or the back reclines.
+Before choosing the final position, plan for the chair in its active position, not only its parked position.

 Leave room around the user too

-Placement is not only about machine movement.
-You also need enough room to get into the chair, stand up safely, and move around it without bumping into side tables, media units, or walls.
+Placement is not only about the machine.
+You also need enough room to get into the chair, stand up safely, and move around it without bumping into side tables, media units, walls, or other furniture.

 Zero gravity can change the space picture

-If the chair includes a reclined “zero gravity” position, the way it shifts during use can affect how much space feels comfortable in practice.
+If the chair includes a reclined zero gravity position, the body angle and chair movement can affect how much room feels comfortable in practice.
 For a simple explanation of that feature, read what zero gravity means in a massage chair.

 Choose a Spot With Simple, Safe Power Access

-Power planning should be boring in the best way.
-The chair should have straightforward access to an appropriate outlet without forcing you to improvise.
+Power planning should be simple.
+A massage chair should have straightforward access to an appropriate outlet without forcing you to improvise.

 Use a nearby outlet whenever possible

-The cleaner the power path, the better.
-A nearby outlet reduces cord strain and lowers the chance that someone will step on or snag the cord during daily use.
+A nearby outlet keeps the setup cleaner and reduces cord strain.
+It also lowers the chance that someone will step on, pull, or trip over the cord during daily use.

 A massage chair should not sit where the cord cuts across a main walking path.
 If the only way to power the chair creates a frequent trip point, that location is probably not the right one.